-- 36. WFP will continue to support the Government in emergency response and humanitarian assistance while engaging in a transformational, long-term programme that will complement and reduce the need for humanitarian response.
-48 WFP's resilience-building approach is innovative in embracing a gender-transformative and people-centred approach and a need to take into account physical characteristics of landscapes and watersheds as a basis for planning integrated activities.
+- WFP will continue to support the Government in emergency response and humanitarian 36. assistance while engaging in a transformational, long-term programme that will complement and reduce the need for humanitarian response.50 WFP's resilience-building approach is innovative in embracing a gender-transformative and people-centred approach and a need to take into account physical characteristics of landscapes and watersheds as a basis for planning integrated activities.
 This successful model rests on a set of equitable, complementary and scalable activities aimed at improving food security and nutrition while building long-lasting resilience and moving away from siloed, scattered, short-term and small-scale approaches.
-Interventions will employ gender-transformative programming with smallholder agricultural market support that will increase women's access to land, productive assets and services while addressing inequalities in access to information and innovative agricultural practices.
+Interventions will employ gender-transformative and conflict-sensitive programming with smallholder agricultural market support that will increase women's access to land, productive assets and services while addressing inequalities in access to information and innovative agricultural practices.
+Special attention will be given to addressing discriminatory gender roles, particularly through land tenure arrangements for women and young people to strengthen their participation in decision making and their economic empowerment.
 The promotion of nutrition-specific and nutrition-sensitive interventions will contribute to reducing malnutrition, particularly among pregnant women and girls.
 WFP and partners will promote girls' access to education in an effort to ameliorate current inequalities evident in access and completion rates. - 37.
-Increased use of cash-based transfers (CBT) based on need will provide greater choice to beneficiaries and an opportunity to explore innovative approaches that best support equitable and empowering joint programming with other United Nations agencies to deliver social and behaviour change communication (SBCC) on nutrition, health, education, climate and agriculture; promote financial inclusion and empowerment, particularly for women and young people; and stimulate local economies.
+Increased use of cash-based transfers (CBTs) based on need will provide greater choice to beneficiaries and an opportunity to explore innovative approaches that best support equitable and empowering joint programming with other United Nations agencies to deliver social and behaviour change communication (SBCC) on nutrition, health, education, climate and agriculture; promote financial inclusion and empowerment, particularly for women and young people; and stimulate local economies. - 38.
+Under government leadership, the implementation of an integrated activities approach in selected communes de convergence51 will ensure geographical and operational convergence to maximize impact.
+Gender equality, accountability to affected populations, environmental and social considerations, protection and conflict sensitivity will be integrated into the CSP.